textileio/community/docs/a-tour-of-textile.md

 #### View account

-Take a look at your account.
+Take a look at your account:

 ```tab="cmd"
 textile account get